A detailed analysis of the brachistochrone problem: Preliminaries

 Let $f$ be a real-valued function defined on a subset $X$ of a vector space $E$ and suppose that, if $x$ and $x+v$ belong to $X$, then the directional derivative $\partial _vf(x)$ is defined and

-Then we say that $f$ is convex on $X$.
-If we have equality only if $v=0$, then $f$ is said to be strictly convex.
-Clearly, if $f$ is convex and $\partial _vf(x)=0$, for all $v$ such that $x+v\in X$, then $x$ is a minimum, which is unique if $f$ is strictly convex.\\
+Then we will say that $f$ is convex on $X$.
+If we have equality only if $v=0$, then we will say that $f$ is strictly convex.
+Clearly, if $f$ is convex and $\partial _vf(x)=0$ for all $v$ such that $x+v\in X$, then $x$ is a minimum, which is unique if $f$ is strictly convex.\\

-{\bf Remark} Usually we define a convex function to be a real-valued function $f$ defined on a convex set $X$ such that
+{\bf Remark.} Usually we define a convex function to be a real-valued function $f$ defined on a convex set $X$ such that

 whenever $x$ and $x+v$ belong to $X$ and $\lambda \in [0,1]$ and we say that $f$ is strictly convex if we have equality only if $v=0$.
-It can be shown that these definitions are equivalent if the the directional derivative $\partial _vf(x)$ is defined when $x$ and $x+v$ belong to $X$.
-Thus the definitions here generalize the usual definitions to sets which are not necessarily convex.\\
+If $O$ is an open subset of a normed vector space $E$, $X$ a convex subset of $O$ and $f$ a real-valued differentiable function defined on $O$, then $f$ is convex on $X$ if and only

+whenever $x$ and $x+v\in X$, with strict inequality in the case of strict convexity (see for example \cite{coleman}).
+This justifies the use of the term convexity above.\\

 It is often difficult to determine whether a function is convex or not.
 The following elementary result, a proof of which may be found in \cite{ciarlet}, is very useful in this direction:

 \begin{proposition} Let $O$ be an open subset of $\R^n$, $X\subset O$ and $f:O\longrightarrow \R$ of class $C^2$.
 Then \begin{itemize} \item {\bf a.} $f$ is convex on $X$ if and only if the Hessian matrix of $f$ is positive for all $x\in X$; \item {\bf b.} $f$ is strictly convex on $X$ if the Hessian matrix of $f$ is positive definite for all $x\in X$. \end{itemize} \end{proposition}